SamHulme1/Art-By-Jamie/README.md

 My goals for the site are as follows:

-- To create a professional,  fun and engaging site where viewers can see all of the information about Jamie structured in a nice clean way.
+- To create a professional,  fun and engaging site where viewers can see all of the information about Jamie structured in a nice clean way

 - To showcase Jamie’s personality to the viewer through design choices building an emotional response with the viewer